 One of the concerns that some people have about filing bankruptcy is getting a credit card after bankruptcy.
-You cannot incur debt during a bankruptcy without court approval.
+You cannot incur debt during bankruptcy without court approval.

 Therefore, you must wait until your bankruptcy case is closed and discharged before applying for credit cards after bankruptcy.
 It may seem like a bad idea to most people because filing bankruptcy gets rid of credit card debt.
 However, getting a credit card after bankruptcy can help rebuild your credit rating, provided you use the knowledge you learned from your Debtor Education Course to manage your finances and debts wisely.